vanjohnson879/frontline-cloud-doc/content/reference/user/dedicated_ips/index.md

 A sales person will contact you.
 {{< /alert >}}

-The Dedicated IPs table shows your reserved dedicated IP addresses.
+The Dedicated IPs table shows your available dedicated IP addresses.
 Each one belongs to a specific pool.

 ## Usage